-- on selecting this B·I·C Ceiling Speaker.
-Like all B·I·C speakers, the H-310C combines advanced acoustic technology with durability and will provide years of musical enjoyment.
+- on selecting this B·I·C America Ceiling Speaker.
+Like all B·I·C America speakers, they combine advanced acoustic technology with durability and will provide years of musical enjoyment.

 This manual is designed to make your ceiling speaker as easy to install as it is to listen to.
 If you've had any home "do-it-yourself" experience, you should find installation of your new speaker a simple job.